nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 for male, `F`/`f`/`Female`/`female` for female.

 <div markdown="span" class="alert alert-info">
-:information_source: **Note:** The user cannot add a new Person with an already existing name in the application.<br><br>
+:information_source: **Note:** The user cannot add a new person with an already existing name in the application.<br><br>

-For example, if the application currently has a Person named `Donny`, the input `addPersons n/Donny p/123 e/test@test.com a/UTown g/M d/10/10/2022` will not run and will output the error message `This person already exists in the address book`.
+For example, if the application currently has a person named `Donny`, the input `addPersons n/Donny p/123 e/test@test.com a/UTown g/M d/10/10/2022` will not run and will output the error message `This person already exists in the address book`.
 </div>